scongl/DirMixE/README.md

 ### Txt files

-* We provide txt files for test-agnostic long-tailed recognition for ImageNet-LT, Places-LT and iNaturalist 2018.
+* We provide txt files for test-agnostic long-tailed recognition for ImageNet-LT and iNaturalist 2018.
 CIFAR-100 and CIFAR-10 will be generated automatically with the code.
 * For iNaturalist 2018, please unzip the iNaturalist_train.zip.

 ```